BINBINWU/Swift-Programming-Tutorial/README.md

 Swift-Programming-Tutorial
 ==========================

-Tutorial Videos By Skip Wilson in Youtube
+Here are some great tutorial videos by Skip Wilson in Youtube.

 * You can watch more in [HERE](http://www.youtube.com/user/SkipCasts/videos)